EtCon: Edit-then-Consolidate for Reliable Knowledge Editing

-We further investigate the impact of editing different FFN layers on EtCon's performance through an ablation study, as shown in Table \ref{tab:diff_layer} and Figure \ref{fig:diff_layer_reward_curve}.
-We observe that under identical hyperparameter settings, editing early layers (Layers 7-11) outperforms deeper layers (Layers 17-21) in both locality and generalization.
-Analyzing the "high reward, low performance" phenomenon in deeper layers shown in Figure \ref{fig:diff_layer_reward_curve}, we find that editing deeper layers is more prone to triggering Reward Hacking.
-Combining existing mechanistic interpretability research—which suggests that shallow layers mainly store factual knowledge while deeper layers handle information integration and reasoning—we posit that this stems from a misalignment between retained knowledge and updated information.
-Editing only deeper layers may cause retained knowledge in shallow layers to conflict with the injected knowledge in deeper layers.
+\textbf{Reward Hacking Phenomenon.} Analyzing the ``high reward, low performance'' phenomenon in deeper layers shown in Figure \ref{fig:diff_layer_reward_curve}, we find that editing deeper layers is more prone to triggering Reward Hacking.

+\textbf{Mechanistic Interpretation.} Existing mechanistic interpretability research suggests that shallow layers mainly store factual knowledge while deeper layers handle information integration and reasoning.
+Based on this, we posit that the observed phenomenon stems from a misalignment between retained knowledge and updated information.

+\textbf{Cognitive Conflict Analysis.} Editing only deeper layers may cause retained knowledge in shallow layers to conflict with the injected knowledge in deeper layers.
 Faced with this cognitive conflict, the LLM likely adopts a speculative strategy to maximize rewards.
 This reward hacking leads to internal model confusion, thereby causing a decline in performance.